dementive/Victoria3Tools/README.md

 ![Shader Screenshot](/images/shader.png)

 There are also multiple settings that can be accessed via the package settings menu to disable some features or change the style of popups.
+Settings can be accessed from `main menu -> Preferences -> Package Setting -> Victoria 3 Settings -> Settings`

 ## How to Enable Syntax